The bible explains the character of God as pure and perfect

 in a huge section ( please read it through ) and not in any way divorced from the preceding chapters which

-between those who had the spirit that was critical of the Lord (represented by
+between those who had a spirit that was critical of the Lord (represented by

 the leaders of Judaism who were critical and arranged the crucifixion of the

-Lord) and the true and genuine of Israel and faith.
+Lord) and the true and genuine of Israel and faith is seen.

 parables of the sower, the prodigal son, those who mocked Him as the mourners

 did at Jarius's house etc.